jlmayoral/angular-QValidator/README.md

     bower install

-This will copy the ui-calendar files into your `components` folder, along with its dependencies.
+This will copy the qvalidator files into your `components` folder, along with its dependencies.
 Load the script files in your application:

-    <script src="bower_components/angular/angular.js"></script>
+    <script src="bower_components/angular-qvalidator/qvalidator.js"></script>

 Add the calendar module as a dependency to your application module:

-    var myAppModule = angular.module('MyApp', ['qs.utils'])
+    var myAppModule = angular.module('MyApp', ['qs.utils.qvalidator'])

 Apply the directive to your input elements.